bgates/git-demo/README.md

 # Gulpfile / Git Demo

-This file was added using a Gulp task.
+This file was added using an npm script.

-The task both committed changes to the file and pushed to GitHub.